by Dr. Ken Canfield

 We grandparents are uniquely equipped to help our grandchildren with reading.
 It’s such an important skill, and it’s one that many kids today aren’t all that interested in when they could be playing a video game or whatever.
 But we know the rewards and the excitement of reading good book, whether it’s for learning or entertainment or something else.

-This struck me not long ago when my wife Dee returned from volunteering at our grandchildren’s school: she did various tasks to help the teachers, but a lot of what she did was work one-on-one with kids, helping them with reading.
+This struck me some years ago when my wife returned from volunteering at our grandchildren’s school.
+She did various tasks to help the teachers, but a lot of what she did was work one-on-one with kids, helping them with reading.

 If we can help foster a love of reading in our grandkids, that’s a gift that will keep blessing them for the rest of their lives.
 But there are also some amazing benefits right here and now.
 For example:

 – Reading brings you into close proximity to your grandchild.
 You can watch TV from opposite sides of the room.
 Not so with reading.
 You share the same book and look at the pictures together.
 Maybe that’s why God gave us laps.

 – Reading encourages you to be interesting.
 If you read in a monotone, your grandchild will go to sleep.
 (Which in some cases could be another benefit!)
 But with something like Dr. Seuss or Berenstain Bears, it’s nearly impossible to read without changing your voice for different characters, acting scared or surprised, and involving yourself in the story.